KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/authentication.md

 ## Weak User Credentials
 If a website allows its users to use passwords that are very common or easily guessable, its very easy for an attacker to get into the website using those credentials.

+### RockYou
 In 2009, a company name RockYou was hacked.
 The attacker got their hands on over 32 million user credentials - all in plain text.
 The attacker then compiled a database of all the passwords, and made this list publically available.
 This list (named rockyou.txt) is now famous in the InfoSec community since it gives a very valuable insight in how people tend to choose their passwords.
 Kali Linux comes with this text file by default (found at /usr/share/wordlists/rockyou.txt.gz).[2, 3]

+The text file is also available to download [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt).

 ## Brute Force Attacks and Dictionary Attacks
 When an attacker systematically tries every possible character combination to guess passwords, this is known as a Brute Force Attack.
 The downside with this is that depending on the length and complexity of the passwords, it could take years to find the right one.